Covid 19 coronavirus: Prime Minister Jacinda Ardern asks Kiwis to check on new mums

 "I just ask people in their wider circle to stay in contact, reach out, check in on those families, see how they're doing.

-"There are people we should be particularly mindful of and new mums are amongst them," the Prime Minister added.
+"There are people we should be particularly mindful of and new mums are among them," the Prime Minister added.

-Director-General of Health Ashley Bloomfield said there is a "key focus" in "ensuring that people's mental wellbeing is looked after" through alert level 4.
+Director-General of Health Ashley Bloomfield said a "key focus" is "ensuring that people's mental wellbeing is looked after" through alert level 4.

 "We want to make sure that everybody who needs support gets the support they need," he said.

-Bloomfield and Ardern today gave a joint press conference, in which they announced the first Covid-19 death in New Zealand.
+Bloomfield and Ardern today announced the first Covid-19 death in New Zealand.

 A woman in her 70s died early this morning in Greymouth Hospital.

-Prime Minister Jacinda Ardern says this is a very sad day – but it brings home why New Zealand moved to alert level four.
+Ardern said it was a very sad day – but it brought home why New Zealand moved to alert level four.

 "This is devastating news," she said.

-It was a reflection as to why New Zealand is in self-isolation, she said.
+It was a reflection of why New Zealand was in self-isolation, she said.

 Ardern said more people would get sick – older New Zealanders are "by far" at the most risk.